 The 14-in-1 Vacation Secret on South Carolina's Coast

-The vacation world’s answer to one size fits all, Myrtle Beach is the rare spot that makes every traveler happy—because it’s not actually a single place: It’s a 14-in-1 destination.
-With amazingly distinct communities scattered up and down its Grand Strand (the 60-mile shoreline that the region is best known for), Greater Myrtle Beach has inlets and islands, adventure parks and nature preserves, history and mystery (see: ghost dinners) and pretty much anything else you could want out of a summer escape.
+The vacation world’s answer to one size fits all, Myrtle Beach is the rare spot that makes every traveller happy—because it’s not actually a single place: It’s a 14-in-1 destination.
+With distinct communities scattered up and down its Grand Strand (the 60-mile shoreline that the region is best known for), Greater Myrtle Beach has inlets and islands, adventure parks and nature preserves, history and mystery (see: ghost dinners) and pretty much anything else you could want out of a summer escape.

 So read on for the lowdown on each of 14 communities, then start plotting your summer getaway.

 Welcome to the Grand Strand’s beating heart and main resort town.
 But in this case, “resort” means high-end high-rises, old-school motels (one of which is newly and fabulously redone)—and every accommodation in between.
 There are even six historic rental cabins at Myrtle Beach campgrounds, all built in the early 20th century by the Civilian Conservation Corps.